-Introduction: Having a child after breast cancer treatment ends does not appear to lower a woman’s chances for long-term survival.
-One large study even found that women who had a child after breast cancer treatment had better overall survival than women who did not have a child after treatment .
+Introduction: Having a child after completing breast cancer treatment does not appear to lower a woman’s chances for survival.

-It is important to note that women who become pregnant after completing treatment for breast cancer may be healthier than those who do not.
-For this reason, findings from studies on this topic may be limited to these healthier women.
+Women who become pregnant after completing treatment for breast cancer may be healthier than those who don't .
+Therefore, findings from studies on this topic may be limited to these healthier women.

 Learn about the strengths and weaknesses of different types of studies.